-The Europa League may not be the cream of continental silverware, that right is reserved for the Champions League, but there remains a certain allure and prestige of winning this iconic competition nonetheless.
+The Europa League may not be the cream of continental silverware – that right is reserved for the Champions League – but there remains a certain allure and prestige of winning this iconic competition nonetheless.

-Indeed this is a tournament not to be sniffed at.
+Indeed, this is a tournament not to be sniffed at.
 Winners of the Champions League’s little brother stretch back to Bob Paisley’s Liverpool, Bobby Robson’s Ipswich Town and Louis van Gaal’s Ajax.
 This competition is, quite simply, fraught with moments of historic greatness.

 It is not simply a backdoor to the Champions League, though that is certainly one of the perks.
 Since its rebranding from the UEFA Cup to the Europa League in 2009/10, top clubs have continued to conjure up moments of sporting excellence.

-There are some big names set to collide in Poland, as there have been in the past.
+There are some big names set to collide in Seville, as there have been in the past.
 But, one or two may have slipped your minds.
-We all remember the Eden Hazards and Paul Pogbas of previous finals, but there are a few other notable names to have scooped a medal since the rebranding a decade ago…
+We all remember the Eden Hazards and Paul Pogbas of previous finals, but there are a few other notable names to have scooped a medal since the rebranding over a decade ago…

 Sergio Aguero (Atletico Madrid)